-If you’ve stayed here before 2008, expect radical change.
-The iconic leaf motif is gone, replaced by an edgy, severely minimalist look that includes a pole-dancing flatpanel TV and DVD player (mounted on a white pole they save space, no doubt) and stark white walls with accent walls (or ceilings).
+Severely minimalist, rooms sport a flat panel TV mounted on a space-saving pol and stark white walls with accent walls (or ceilings).
 The wood headboards frame an arty daguerreotype of a nude.

 Cool detail: Hanger rods in the closets light up.

 Food and drink: Heartbeat, the spacious hotel restaurant, was a groundbreaker when the hotel opened in 1998.
-And the signature David Rockwell design — zingy yellow-orange colors; big round columns covered in cheeky glass tiles; glassed-in waterfalls — is still jazzy if a tad dated.
+But though the signature David Rockwell design — zingy yellow-orange colors; big round columns covered in cheeky glass tiles; glassed-in waterfalls — is still jazzy it’s looking dated.
 Breakfast, lunch and dinner are served — American fare.